cmaktas/code-challenge-flight-app/README.md

 ## Requirements

 * DB connection pool must stay the same.
-* DatabaseConfiguration.java, BankService.java, PaymentServiceClients.java and IyzicoPaymentServiceTest.java classes must not be changed.
+* DatabaseConfiguration.java, BankService.java, PaymentServiceClients.java and PaymentServiceTest.java classes must not be changed.
 * In case of an error, there must not be any inconsistent data in the database.